william18/100-Days-Of-DevOps-KodeKloud-Challenges-Solutions/Day 34: Git Hook/readme.md

 git checkout master
 git merge --no-ff feature -m "Merge feature into master"

+## username and email have to be configured for the test to pass
+git config --global user.name natasha git config --global user.email natasha@ststor01.stratos.xfusioncorp.com

 # 6. Push master to the bare repository to trigger the hook
 git push origin master